AnonymousEliforp/ST-Net/README.md

 ![generate_figures](./readme_images/generate_figures.png)

 - `zip_figures.sh`: Zip figures for specified patient.
-Useful if you are using a server and want to easily download all output images on your local computer.
+Useful if you are using a server and want to easily download all output images to your local computer.

 - `clear_spatial.sh`: Removes .pkl files in data/hist2tscript and data/hist2tscript-patch directory.
 Used if you wish to change the data for training and testing.
 After clearing spatial, you must run `prepare_spatial.sh` (with the new data) before running training again.